 Making the Treats:

 - Puree the prepared honeydew melon.
 I like to use a small food processor when making treats like this.
 Super easy!
+We currently use a small KitchenAid food processor (affiliate link) for small batch purees.

 - Puree or shred the cooked chicken.
 If you’re using a food processor like me, you can just drop it in with the honeydew puree and whiz.